abdelaziz-ouhammou/go-impala/README.md

 # Golang Apache Impala Driver

+This is reporsitory was forked from bippio/go-impala to add some necessary features such as kerberos authentication.

 **Apache Impala driver for Go's [database/sql](https://golang.org/pkg/database/sql) package**

 As far as we know, this is the only pure golang driver for Apache Impala that has TLS and LDAP support.

 The current implementation of the driver is based on the Hive Server 2 protocol.

-**The legacy Beeswax protocol based driver is available at [go-impala v1.0.0](https://github.com/abdelaziz-ouhammou/go-impala/tree/v1.0.0), which is marked deprecated and will no longer be maintained.**
+**The legacy Beeswax protocol based driver is available at [go-impala v1.0.0](https://github.com/abdelaziz-ouhammou/go-impala/v3/tree/v1.0.0), which is marked deprecated and will no longer be maintained.**

-*If you are using Go 1.12 or later, you can get the v1.0.0 of the driver with ***go get github.com/abdelaziz-ouhammou/go-impala@v1.0.0*** or use a dependency management tool such as [dep](https://golang.github.io/dep/])*
+*If you are using Go 1.12 or later, you can get the v1.0.0 of the driver with ***go get github.com/abdelaziz-ouhammou/go-impala/v3@v1.0.0*** or use a dependency management tool such as [dep](https://golang.github.io/dep/])*

 We at [Bipp](http://www.bipp.io), want to make large scale data analytics accesible to every business user.